robertZaufall/mindmanager_ai/readme.md

 pip install -r .\src\requirements_auth.txt powershell -ExecutionPolicy Bypass -File .\windows\macro_registration.ps1
 ```
-Check in the registry and MindManager if the macros are available (right‑click on a topic).
+Check in the registry and MindManager if the macro is available (right‑click on a topic).
 Hint: The macro list is ordered according to the GUID string, not the macro name.

 ![Registry](doc/windows_registry.png)

-Macros can also be executed from the macro editor.
-The macros are similar except for the action parameter.
+The macro can also be executed from the macro editor.

 ![Automator](doc/windows_macroeditor.png)